संसारसारम् भुजगेन्द्रहारम् ।

 Reality of Rudra

 In the 2nd century it was searched as Rudra is three-headed Shiva.
-In the number of Hindu traditions both Shiva and Rudra are viewed as the same personality.
+In the number of Hindu traditions both God Shiva and Rudra are viewed as the same personality.
 It is found in the Rig Veda that Rudra is the “Father of the Rudras”, a group of storm gods.
 According to Axel Michaels: Rudra is called “The Archer” and the arrow is vital attribute of Rudra, he was armed with arrows in his hands.
-Rudra is great God of Hindu who who can kill the all forces of darkness.
+Rudra is the great God of Hindu who has the power to kill all the forces of darkness.

 Relationship of Rudra with Agni

 It is believed that Rudra and Agni have a close relationship.
 It is identified in the Vedic literature with Rudra’s gradual development process as Rudra-Shiva.
 According to Nirukta, Agni is also called Rudra.
 According to the Stella Kramrisch the relationship between two great Hindu deities is very complex.

 In the Satarudria, it is clearly shown that Golden red hue as of flame and Flaming bright is a fusing of the two deities.
 It is considered that Agni is a bull having horn which Lord Shiva possesses as his vehicle, Nandi.
 The horns of Agni, who is sometimes characterized as a bull, are mentioned.
 But in the medieval sculpture, the form of both Agni and God Shiva is Bhairav having flamed hair as his special feature.

 Relationship of Shiva with Indra